China set to elevate environment over development in new law

 Cao said the final draft was also likely to impose an "ecological red line" that will declare certain protected regions off-limits to polluting industry, though detailed definitions are likely to come later.

-The legislation also proposes to formalise a system by which local cadres are assessed according to their record on pollution issues, including meeting emissions targets.
+The legislation also proposes to formalize a system by which local cadres are assessed according to their record on pollution issues, including meeting emissions targets.

 Experts have welcomed commitments to improve transparency and compel polluters to provide comprehensive and real-time emissions data.
 Criminal penalties will also be imposed on those found guilty of trying to evade pollution monitoring systems.